Sunflower leaves can be tedious to identify in the seedling stage as they look similar to the leaves of Daisies and Zinnias.

 They possess astringent properties and help reduce high fevers.
 Also, leaf poultice can be an antidote to snakebites and insect bites.

-Though pollen of Sunflower may cause allergic reactions, flower tea helps treat lung ailments and malaria.
+Though the pollen of Sunflowers may cause allergic reactions, flower tea helps treat lung ailments and malaria.

 The Problems of Sunflower Leaves: Causes and Solutions